 A new “Alter-Ego” mode used online functionality to have players race against ghosts set by other players while a new “Team” mode allowed two players to combine their karts to form a more powerful vehicle as they raced against two AI-controlled opponents.

 Mario Kart 8 Deluxe is a modified port of Mario Kart 8 that was released in 2017 for the Nintendo Switch.
 It includes the original game along with most of the post-launch downloadable content and some extra features.

-Boo and Super Mario Kart Feathers are reintroduced as items after a lengthy hiatus, players are now able to carry two items at once, and more racers join in on the action including Bowser Jr., Dry Bones, King Boo, Gold Mario, and girl/boy Inklings from Splatoon.
+Boo and Super Mario Kart Feathers are reintroduced as items after a lengthy hiatus.
+Players are also now able to carry two items at once, and more racers join in on the action, including Bowser Jr., Dry Bones, King Boo, Gold Mario, and girl/boy Inklings from Splatoon.
 Deluxe also features a reworked Battle mode.

 Mario Kart Arcade GP VR